 But when they were able to let loose, it was sweet.
 A few Westbury players packed their gold-plated county title plaques into the backpack of Mikel Hooks.
 Then they took them back out as they all posed on the Hofstra floor for a championship team picture, one that hadn't been taken of a Westbury group since 2000.

 "It feels real good," said Hagigal, who scored a team-high 13 points and helped No. 2 Westbury hold off a late rally by top-seeded Elmont.
 "We've had so many ups and downs with injures, personal problems, grades, but we stayed strong and we were able to win the Nassau county championship."

 That wasn't decided until the final minute.
 Westbury led by 10 with about three minutes to go, but the Spartans, who had beaten the Dragons twice during the regular season, rallied.
 Trailing by three, Elmont had a chance to tie it with less than 30 seconds left, but came up empty.

 Westbury (17-4) advances to play Suffolk champ Harborfields in the Class A Long Island Championship at 1 p.m.
 Saturday at Hofstra.

-The result was different yesterday, helped by the presence of the 6-2 junior Hagigal, the team's leading scorer who wasn't a factor in the first two games against Elmont.
+The result was different yesterday, helped by the presence of the 6-2 junior Hagigal, the team's leading scorer who wasn't a factor in each of the previous Elmont games.
 He played about four minutes in the first meeting while recovering from a fractured leg and he didn't play at all in the second game because of personal issues.

 Westbury had another key player back yesterday, too: point guard Tyrece Redd, who hadn't played in six games because of academic problems.
 Redd didn't start, but had nine points.